Ayahuasca: Meeting La Madre at SpiritQuest Sanctuary - Part One

 "We can learn a lot from our past, but we don't have to be defined by it."

-...A thought that came to me as I stood there amongst the chattering of insects and birds surrounding me.
-I felt calm, in a peaceful state of mind.
+As I stood there amongst the chattering of insects and birds surrounding me, I felt calm and at peace.
 The scent of tobacco lingered on my fingers and shirt for the rest of the evening, as we all waited in anticipation for the first ceremony.

 I arrived early and got comfortable in my seating arrangement; two single mattresses nestled in the curvature of a rocking chair, my purge bucket easily accessible between my feet.
 The ceremonial maloca is a beautifully crafted, circular, wooden hut-type structure, rising roughly to the height of a three story building.
 Palm fronds make up the thatched roofs, while the mesh that circles the hut screens out unwanted insects while keeping the building cool.